โ›๏ธIntro to Geology

 Large-Scale Warped Structures

 Regional uplift or subsidence can warp rocks into broad, gentle structures without the tight folding seen in mountain belts.
-Domes and basins form through various mechanisms including tectonic compression, igneous intrusion, or salt movement.
+Domes and basins form through various mechanisms including igneous intrusion, salt movement, or regional tectonic forces.

 Domes

-Compare: Domes vs. Anticlines—both are upward structures that trap hydrocarbons, but domes are roughly circular with layers dipping away in all directions, while anticlines are elongated with layers dipping away from a linear axis.
-Think of a dome as a 3D anticline.
+Compare: Domes vs. Anticlines: both are upward structures that can trap hydrocarbons, but domes are roughly circular with layers dipping away in all directions, while anticlines are elongated with layers dipping away from a linear axis.
+Think of a dome as a three-dimensional version of an anticline.

 Quick Reference Table